 Once the exams are graded, the CFA Board of Governors sets the Minimum Passing Score (MPS) for each level.
 The purpose of the MPS is to ensure a consistent level of difficulty and fairness across exams.
 The MPS is NOT released.

 Because the CFA Institute does not release the MPS, it is impossible to know your passing score on each exam.
-In addition, you do not receive one specific score when you receive you results.
+In addition, you do not receive one specific score when you receive your CFA exam results.
 Instead, you receive a: